Integrations: Configure Langbase with Next.js

 Every request you send to Langbase needs an API key.
 This guide assumes you already have one.
 In case, you do not have an API key, please check the instructions below.

-file in the root of your project and add your Langbase API key.
+Create an .env file in the root of your project and add your Langbase API key.

 .env